qwell/disorder-in-the-court/README-Henschen&Associates.md

 ## Acknowledgements

-- "Eli", who discovered the first set of court vulnerabilities and has been a major contributor throughout. _(Is this how most adults find and make friends?)_
+- "Eli", who discovered the first set of court vulnerabilities and has been a major contributor throughout the process. _[Is this how most adults find and make friends?]_
-- Andrew Crocker and Hannah Zhao from the [Electronic Frontier Foundation](https://eff.org), who were there when I (and many, many others) needed them most.
+- Andrew Crocker and Hannah Zhao from the [Electronic Frontier Foundation](https://eff.org), who were there in a time of need.
-- [Josh Renaud](https://www.joshrenaud.com/) from [St. Louis Post-Dispatch](https://www.stltoday.com/), who fought this fight before me, earning him a [Press Freedom Award](https://www.youtube.com/watch?v=DhflQv1rJ1A).
+- [Josh Renaud](https://www.joshrenaud.com/) from [St. Louis Post-Dispatch](https://www.stltoday.com/), who provided much needed early guidance and previously fought the fight that made it so I didn't have to, earning him a [Press Freedom Award](https://www.youtube.com/watch?v=DhflQv1rJ1A).
 - [Jaku](https://twitter.com/Jaku) founder of [Crowd Control](https://crowdcontrol.live/), who frequently offered his cybersecurity wisdom and experience.
-- [Zack Whitaker](https://techcrunch.com/author/zack-whittaker/) from [TechCrunch](https://techcrunch.com), who immediately recognized the severity and jumped at the chance to help.
+- [Zack Whitaker](https://techcrunch.com/author/zack-whittaker/) from [TechCrunch](https://techcrunch.com), who immediately recognized the severity and jumped at the chance to learn more.
+- [judyrecords.com](https://judyrecords.com), who handled the first round of fallout from court security issues.
+- The State of Arkansas, who allowed me to present my findings in an effort to avoid the same pitfalls when building their own court platform.
 - The [CISA CVD Team](https://www.cisa.gov/coordinated-vulnerability-disclosure-process) assisted with the coordination of these vulnerabilities.
-- [judyrecords.com](https://judyrecords.com), who handled the first round of blowback from court security issues.
-- The State of Arkansas, who allowed me to present my findings in an effort to avoid the same pitfalls when building their own court platform.
-- The furries, who provided me with plenty of amusement after I published my Bluesky / AT Protocol vulnerabilities.
+- Dedications to the furries, who provided plenty of amusement after my Bluesky / AT Protocol vulnerability publications.
 I see you.

 ## Contact